COVID-19 & Spina Bifida

 People with disabilities may also be at higher risk of being infected with COVID-19 in the first place, for a variety of reasons.
 For example, hand washing may be more difficult, social distancing may be challenging due to care needs, or young people may have an increased need to touch things for physical support in standing or transfers.

-You can reduce the risk of COVID-19 infection by following HSE advice, and seek medical attention if you are concerned; your child will be looked after.
+You can reduce the risk of COVID-19 infection by following HSE advice, and seek medical attention if you are concerned.

 If your child has symptoms suggestive of COVID-19 infection (see here), please follow the HSE guidance for arranging a test.
 If you are concerned about your child, please seek medical attention as you normally would either from your GP, local hospital, or here in Temple Street.